 Here are some of our favorite cooking ideas using Rosemary oil that we tried and loved.
 It goes very well with any soft cheeses and fish.
 Try marinating fish (especially halibut or salmon) with lemon, rosemary essential oil, garlic, and a little extra virgin olive oil.

-And since the holidays are upon us, for Thanksgiving dinner, we’re suggesting rosemary mashed potatoes, which are always a hit; just substitute 1 drop of oil for each 1 TBS of fresh, or for each 2 TBS of the dry Rosemary.
+And since the holidays are upon us, for your Thanksgiving or Christmas dinner, we’re suggesting rosemary mashed potatoes, which are always a hit; just substitute 1 drop of oil for each 1 TBS of fresh, or for each 2 TBS of the dry Rosemary.
 Also, gravy with rosemary oil is just divine, in case you haven’t try it yet, it’s so good you will want to put it on everything because you won’t be able to stop eating it!
-Check our own healthy version of this delicious gravy recipe which is gluten free, soy and fat-free on the blog.
+Check our own healthy version of this delicious gravy recipe with Rosemary oil which is gluten-free, soy and fat-free on the blog.

-And have you tried yet using Rosemary for baking desserts?
+And have you tried yet using Rosemary for smoothies or baking desserts?
 The flavor and the aroma of baked treats with this oil are quite exquisite and unique!
+All you need to do is add 1-2 drops to your recipe for burst of flavor!

 We only recommend ingesting USDA Certified Organic essential oils because that is the only way to ensure that they are chemical free and non-GMO.
 Organic oils are pure, which is truly safe and edible as the plants are grown in organic soil within an organic farm, hence it doesn't contain any pesticides or artificial fertilizers and GMO's like the plants grown on conventional farms.
 Ingesting chemicals on the long term can cause a multitude of chronic health issues, like a leaky gut,and other auto-immune conditions that are hard to come back from.
 You get what you pay for, so make sure to seek out a product that has the USDA Organic logo on their label!